 Works with Pixie Faire Shape 1 soles.

 Recommended Fabrics: Fabric Shoes: Light to medium weight tightly woven fashion fabric such as cotton quilting fabric; Vinyl Shoes: Marine leather or faux leather ribbon

 Skill Level: Intermediate

-What You Get: One 25 page sewing pattern that you digitally download as a PDF file so you can start your project immediately!
+What You Get: One 51 page sewing pattern that you digitally download as a PDF file so you can start your project immediately!
 The PDF sewing pattern provides full color step-by-step illustrated instructions and full size pattern pieces.
+A 6 page summary of instructions is included to help save on printer ink.
 A PDF reader is required to view and print the files (example: Adobe Reader or Preview for MAC).
 The download link is received immediately after the transaction is complete.
 Print copies are NOT available.Download, Print, Sew!

 *Creating a customer account will ensure that you have the ability to access your purchased (and free) files at any time.

 These are a great basic starter shoe pattern.
 Instructions are easy to follow and shoes fit well.
 I’ve made several different shoe patterns and construction methods, and find I prefer these glued (I like Aleene’s Tacky Glue) rather than done with hot glue.
 Definitely recommend the “pull tab” on the heel to help get these on, but once on, they do stay on well.

 I love this pattern, wanted an easy straight forward pattern, and this one ticks all the boxes

 Fun to make.
 Can out reasonable well, although I am all thumbs!
 The only thing I did different was to use a fusible web adhesive (EZ Steam II) to fuse the outer and inner fabrics.
 I did this by making a template that omitted the seam allowances, just before turning shoe upper right side out.
 It was difficult but I like the results.